DannyBoyNYC/5-D3-bar-chart/readme.md

 When looking at the shape of a distribution, it can be helpful to know where the mean is.

 The mean is just the average — the center of a set of numbers.
 To calculate the mean, you would divide the sum by the number of values.
+For example, the mean of:

+`[1, 2, 3, 4, 5]`

+would be

-For example, the mean of `[1, 2, 3, 4, 5]` would be `(1 + 2 + 3 + 4 + 5) / 5 = 3`.
+`(1 + 2 + 3 + 4 + 5) / 5 = 3`.

 Instead of calculating the mean by hand, we can use `d3.mean()` to get the value.
 Like many d3 methods we've used, we pass the dataset as the first parameter and an optional accessor function as the second.